 - If you need more help when you are writing an itinerary – check out this BLOG!

 - Waze – I love this app!
-It is not perfect but it is close in Europe.
-This live action traffic app has saved me more times than has led me down the weird, narrow roads that end up at a dead-end.
-If you monitor your settings for avoid major delays, you’ll save yourself a lot of headaches and it will list 3 different routes.
+It is not perfect but it is close to Europe.
+This live-action traffic app has saved me more times than has led me down the weird, narrow roads that end up at a dead-end.
+If you monitor your settings to avoid major delays, you’ll save yourself a lot of headaches and it will list 3 different routes.
 I take a look at these to see, it might be more kilometers but less “sitting.”

 What to pack?

 Carin and I have decided to create a video to help you with what to pack – what not to pack as well.
 Being a full-time traveler while you are over here is not the same as traveling when we are going to the beach stateside, so here are a few tips I have learned and would love to pass on.

 Know what you are allowed to bring on a PLANE!
 Small luggage or checked baggage – find out the airline guidelines before you fly!

 - DON’T OVER PACK! – just the essentials and a few things for flare